Essential Tips for Cuba Travel

 Havana

 Our primary mode of transportation was by foot.
-Everyday we walked miles before hopping into a Taxi Colectivo (shared taxi system).
-During our walks we ventured along El Malecon, Havana’s ocean-side boulevard whose atmosphere is most potent after sunset.
-We also spent several days and nights “chilling” with the locals, eating and listening to old American music (Tupac, Keyshia Cole and Ashanti to name a few).
+Every day, we walked miles before hopping into a Taxi Colectivo (shared taxi system).
+During our walks, we ventured along El Malecon, Havana’s ocean-side boulevard, whose atmosphere is most potent after sunset.
+We also spent several days and nights “chilling” with the locals, eating and listening to old American music (Tupac, Keyshia Cole, and Ashanti, to name a few).
 One of my most memorable moments was attending a yoga class with our host “mom” and other local women in the neighborhood.

 Varadero and Matanzas